The current african underdevelopment is a historical phenomenon. Justify.

 5. Neo-colonialism

-The former colonial masters continued with economic, political and social links with their former colonies by;
+Former colonial masters continued with economic, political and social links with their former colonies by;

-• providing loans with higher interests rates, and difficult conditions like the case of Structural Adjustment Programme (SAP),
+• Providing loans with higher interests rates, and difficult conditions like the case of Structural Adjustment Programme (SAP).

-• fixing price for trading commodities,
+• Fixing price for trading commodities.

-• selling the obsolete technologies to Africa and
+• Selling the obsolete technologies to Africa.

 • Manipulating political activities like the case of Libya and DR Congo crises.